ga4gh/va-spec/README.md

 ### Documentation and Artifacts
+The VA team is preparing a v0 release, and more formal documentation accompanying this release will be available soon.
 At present, modeling artifacts and documentation about VA efforts remains in various Google documents, slide decks, and tickets - several of which are linked below.
-The VA team is preparing a v0 release, and more formal documentation accompanying this release will be available here soon.

 - **Modeling Use Cases and Requirements**
     - [Data Example Catalog](https://docs.google.com/document/d/1WbW2ts7qX3ONJNj22BlcW4KqfxcPdLsUcnlua4SSZCc/edit#)